qwerty12/X250-Hackintosh/README.md

 Note: sometimes, turning it off means you can't turn it back on again.
 I have no idea why.

-Anyway, for Bluetooth to somewhat work using a DW1830, you need [this](https://github.com/RehabMan/OS-X-BrcmPatchRAM) kext.
+Anyway, for Bluetooth to somewhat work using a DW1830, you need [this](https://github.com/headkaze/OS-X-BrcmPatchRAM).
+Download BrcmPatchRAM_Catalina_All.zip from the releases page.
 Read the instructions there carefully.
 Anyway, here's my summary: to load the kext at boot, you need to do one of the following:

 * Install BrcmPatchRAM2.kext and BrcmFirmware**Data**.kext to EFI/Clover/kexts/Other.